imhotep2108/imhart/README.md

+⚠️ The author has ceased to use LaTeX and has therefore taken the decision to discontinue the maintenance of this repository. ⚠️

 # htpcls

 Welcome to the [`htpcls`](https://github.com/papyrus2108/htpcls) repository!
 This repository contains a LaTeX document class package designed to provide a versatile and elegant solution for writing articles and books.